41.111: Relocation Expenses

-Ohio University may compensate new regular faculty and staff for transportation of household goods, temporary housing, travel, and lodging cost from the previous residence.
+Ohio university may compensate eligible faculty and staff for transportation of household goods, temporary housing, travel, and lodging cost from the previous residence.
 While it is our intention to assist new employees with most reasonable and actual costs associated with their move, this policy does not provide full reimbursement for each and every item of expense the employee may incur.
-In addition, in the event that both the relocating employee and spouse are employed by Ohio University only one set of benefits will be authorized to relocate the family.
+In addition, in the event that both the relocating employee and spouse are employed by Ohio university only one set of benefits will be authorized to relocate the family.

 The amount offered may be expended over a period of up to two years from the first day of employment.

 Departments have the full responsibility to determine the need for, applicability, and the amount of relocation compensation, up to the maximum amounts provided in this policy.
 Any exception that exceeds the amounts specified in this policy must be approved by the president or provost.

 The relocation benefits shall be specifically stated in the offer of employment.
 University human resources ("UHR") is charged with the responsibility to act as a liaison between the hiring department and the employee.
 The hiring department will notify UHR immediately following the offer to start the relocation process.

 - B. Policy guidelines